Cookie Policy

 About the cookie policy

-This Cookie Policy explains what cookies are and how we use them.
-You should read this policy to understand what cookies are, how we use them, the types of cookies we use, that is, the information we collect through cookies and how that information is used and how to control cookie preferences.
-For more information on how we use, store and keep your personal data secure, please see our Privacy policy.
+This Cookie Policy explains what cookies are, how we use them, the types of cookies we use,how that information is used and how to control cookie preferences.
+For more information on how we use, store and keep your personal data secure, please see our Privacy Policy.

 Your consent applies to the following domains: spotlab.ai